 In 1974 Geyer felt the strain of ceaseless travel and decided to write a column, carried by more than 120 newspapers, from an apartment base in Washington.
 In 1991 she published a biography of Fidel Castro, based in part on personal interaction with him.
-183 Although sometimes described as a conservative, Geyer decried that label.
+Although sometimes described as a conservative, Geyer decried that label.
 "I'm not ideological and I'm not partisan," she said.
 "I don't identify with one party or with one type of leader."
 Forbes called Geyer "extremely knowledgeable about the Middle East and South and Central America," and said she had "achieved a knowledge that few columnists-male or female-have."

-185 porting in its efforts to "get" presidential aspirant Gary Hart in 1987 by tracking his interludes with a girlfriend.
+Geyer also commented on current domestic politics in her column.
+In the 1980s she criticized the media for overzealous reporting in its efforts to "get" presidential aspirant Gary Hart in 1987 by tracking his interludes with a girlfriend.
 In her opinion, by 1989 the press had become prosecutor, judge, and executioner of political candidates by emphasizing so-called character issues.